ethereum/EIPs/EIPS/eip-gas_to_eth.md

 ## Rationale

-- `GAS2ETH` vs. pro-rata: The pro-rata model incentivizes inflating contract gas usage to increase fees artificially.
-In contrast, this proposal empowers contract authors to charge their desired amount directly, eliminating the need for unnecessary gas consumption.
+- `GAS2ETH` vs. pro-rata: The pro-rata model incentivizes inflating contract gas usage to artificially increase fees.
+In contrast, this proposal allows contract authors to charge their desired amount directly, eliminating the need for unnecessary gas consumption.
-- Target address vs. increasing contract balance: Using a target address provides greater flexibility, enabling contract authors to write more modular code and separate the concerns of fee collection from contract functionality.
-This approach allows the contract to designate a specific recipient for fees without necessarily granting them direct withdrawal access.
-For instance, the contract may intentionally avoid including any mechanism for the fee recipient to withdraw funds directly, ensuring a clearer separation of roles and responsibilities.
+- Target address vs. simply increasing balance of the currently executing contract: Using a target address is more flexible, enabling contract authors to write more modular code and separate the concerns of fee collection from contract functionality.
+For instance, the contract may want to designate a specific recipient for fees without necessarily granting them direct withdrawal access.
-- Charging gas instead of ETH: Charging ETH directly can complicate the user experience and prevents contract authors from benefiting directly from fluctuations in gas demand.
+- Charging gas instead of ETH: Charging ETH directly complicates the user experience and prevents contract authors from participate in fluctuations in gas demand directly.

 ## Backwards Compatibility